 Assessment Criteria Show developed Interpersonal skills in a discussion situation.
 Show developed technical knowledge across the range of subject matter.
 Show awareness of personal limitations and ability to develop.
-Subject matter will include The training, of riders up to 1.20m with understanding of further progression.
+Subject matter will include The training, of riders up to Advanced Medium level with understanding of further progression.
 Working with school master horses.
 Coaching styles.
 Learning styles, preferences and mindset.
 The Training Scale.
 Competition rules and requirements including qualification pathways.
-The range and scope of the section will include Assessed in pairs or groups or individually.